-- = the integrated area of stress (σ) and strain (ε) curve - $= \oint \sigma d\varepsilon$
+- = the integrated area of stress (σ) and strain (ε) curve - = ∮σdε

-From Time-Domain to Frequency domain via Fourier Transform
+From Time domain to Frequency domain via Fourier Transform:

-In physics, electronics, control systems engineering, and statistics, the frequency domain refers to the analysis of mathematical functions or signals concerning frequency, rather than time.[1]
-Put simply, a time-domain graph shows how a signal changes over time, whereas a frequency-domain graph shows how much of the signal lies within each given frequency band over a range of frequencies.
-A frequency-domain representation can also include information on the phase shift that must be applied to each sinusoid to be able to recombine the frequency components to recover the original time signal.
+In physics, electronics, control systems engineering, and statistics, the frequency domain refers to the analysis of mathematical functions or signals with respect to frequency, rather than time.
+[1] Put simply, a time-domain graph shows how a signal changes over time, whereas a frequency-domain graph shows how much of the signal lies within each given frequency band over a range of frequencies.
+A frequency-domain representation can also include information on the phase shift that must be applied to each sinusoid in order to be able to recombine the frequency components to recover the original time signal.